 Method 1: Remove and Re-Add the Wi-Fi Interface

 If the above method doesn’t work for you, then delete and add the Wi-Fi interface from the Mac.
 Here’s how to do it.
-In this process, Your mac will generate a new connection file for WiFi.
-If you have a problem with the Ethernet connection then Delete & Re-add the Ethernet Interface profile to Mac Network settings.
+In this process, your Mac will generate a new connection file for WiFi.
+If you have a problem with the Ethernet connection, then delete and re-add the Ethernet Interface profile to Mac Network settings.

-We can create more than one WiFi interface with different service names at once and Switch any time.
+We can create multiple WiFi interfaces with different service names at once and switch at any time.

-Step 2→ Next, Open Network Option > Right click on WiFi Profile > Choose “Delete Service…“.
+Step 2: Next, Open Network Option, right-click on WiFi Profile, and Choose “Delete Service…“

-Step 4→ Now, Re-add a New WiFi profile under the More service option, at last, down arrow > Add Service.
+Step 4→ Now, re-add a new WiFi profile under the More service option, and finally, click the down arrow > Add Service.

 That’s it.
-Follow the below steps to Reset Network Settings on MacOS Monterey & Earlier.
+Follow the steps below to reset the network settings on macOS Monterey & earlier.

 - Click on the Apple icon from the Top Mac Menu.
 Select System Preferences.